 - Keyboard layout: the default configured keyboard layout for users of this domain - Language: the Awingu interface's language for users of this domain.
-By default Awingu will use the browser's default language, if this is unknown to Awingu, it will fall back to this language configured for the domain.
+By default Awingu will use the browser's default language, if this is unknown to Awingu, it will fall back to this language configured for the domain. - Guided tours: defines if the guided tours are shown for new users of this domain.
+Note: guided tours will not appear when the browser size is too small. - Polygon: defines if the polygon is shown by default for new users of this domain.

-Please note that a user can always update his preferred keyboard layout and language on his/her profile page.
+Please note that a user can always update these settings on his/her Account Settings page.